-The Unfavorite: Often criticised by her mother, Judy, the same way Judy had been criticized by her own mother.
+The Unfavorite: Often criticized by her mother, Judy, the same way Judy had been criticized by her own mother.
 Also, both parents favored Ross, which their dad tries to rectify (seemingly successfully, judging by the reaction) by giving Monica his Porsche.

 Phoebe is the group's Cloudcuckoolander who, after her mother's girlfriend killed herself and she lived on the street for some time, found a job as a masseuse.
 She was Monica's roommate before moving in with her grandmother.
 She plays the guitar (badly) and sings (badly) at Central Perk.

 Apparently Phoebe became this more by the end of the series because of the revelations about her family.